Dictionary » Adjective Words » Parching – Meaning, Definition, Synonyms and Antonyms

 Can “parching” describe emotions?

 Not typically.
-It’s mainly used in a physical or environmental sense, not metaphorical or emotional contexts.
+It’s mainly used in a physical or environmental sense, such as dryness, heat stress, or thirst, rather than for emotional states.

 How is “parching” different from “scorching”?